AltaPay/plugin-prestashop/README.md

 Note: _PS_ROOT_DIR_ should point to prestashop root directory.
 And, path at the end of command denotes the path of directory, in this case our repository/plugin, where we need to run phpstan.

 Next, Php-CS-Fixer is being used for fixing php coding standard relared issues.
 It's config file .php_cs.dist is also available in this repository.
-1. To visualize the issues reported by Php-CS-Fixer, before actually fixing them, use command `php vendor/bin/php-cs-fixer fix --dry-run --diff` and it'll print out any issues detected
+1. To visualize the issues reported by Php-CS-Fixer, before actually fixing them, use command `php vendor/bin/php-cs-fixer fix --dry-run --diff` and it'll print out any issues detected.

 2. Then, you can fix these which issues by running command 'php vendor/bin/php-cs-fixer fix'

-# How to run cypress test successfully in your environment
+## How to run cypress tests

-## Prerequisites:
+### Prerequisites:

-1) PrestaShop 1.6 should be installed with the default theme on publically accessible URL
+* PrestaShop 1.6 should be installed with the default theme on publically accessible URL
-2) Cypress should be installed
+* Cypress should be installed

-## Steps
+### Steps

-1) Install dependencies `npm i`
+* Install dependencies `npm i`

-2) Update "cypress/fixtures/config.json"
+* Update "cypress/fixtures/config.json"

-3) Execute `./node_modules/.bin/cypress run` in the terminal to run all the tests
+* Execute `./node_modules/.bin/cypress run` in the terminal to run all the tests